 The house at Escobita was modest, built of round river rocks that were probably gathered nearby.
 Rivers in Arizona don't have water, they have sand and rocks.
 I remember there was a wide open room they called the breezeway, right through the middle of the home, separating bedrooms from the living spaces.
 And on each end it was punctuated with screen doors to exploit wayward breezes.

 At the back of the kitchen was another door that led to a cool, tunnel of a room.
 That one connected the main house to the garage.
 The house had no air conditioning.
 Not even a “swamp cooler”.
-The only relief from summer’s triple digits was concrete floors, electric fans, and an escape atop the garage where you could go when the house was too hot.
+The only relief from summer’s triple digits was concrete floors, electric fans, and an escape atop the garage where you could go sleep at night when the house was too hot.

 I remember the vivid display of stars from that rooftop, but I don’t think I ever really slept up there—I was too afraid the howling coyotes might climb the stairs to our outdoor bedroom.
 My granddad said they wouldn’t eat me, but why take chances?